 And when I think about all of that I can’t possibly associate it with the warmer seasons and peaches.
 The mushroom cookies are a complete opposite of that, so all of a sudden making walnut peach cookies made no sense to me anymore.

-Lucky for me, these peach cookies aren’t a Slovenian specialty.
+Lucky for me, these peach cookies aren’t (only) a Slovenian specialty.
 When flipping through Southern Italian Desserts, I found their version of peach cookies.
 Forget about the nuts, the chocolate, the jam, theirs are filled with ricotta.
 RICOTTA!
 That was just the biggest revelation for me.
 Why not do that?
 The thought alone made my mouth water.

 These sweet orange ricotta peach cookies are simply divine, I mean it.
 They’re soft, with just enough bite and crunch, they are moist, aromatic and so very adorable.
 The orange infused ricotta captures the essence of the warmer season.
 It makes me think of breezy mornings, picnics in the park, the endless turquoise sea, bushy green trees and birds chirping in the air, it makes me think of ice-cold drinks in the sunset.
 It is the perfect filling for these peach cookies and makes them a much lighter and fresher version of its winter sister – the mushroom cookie.